 - Services received from Non-Participating Providers; - Services for or incident to sexual dysfunction and sexual inadequacies, except as provided for treatment of organically based conditions, for which Covered Services are provided only under the medical Benefits portion of the EOC; - Services incident to or resulting from procedures for a surrogate mother.
-However, if the surrogate mother is enrolled in a Blue Shield of California health Plan, Covered Services for pregnancy and maternity care for the surrogate mother will be covered under that health Plan; - Services for collection, purchase or storage of sperm/eggs/frozen embryos from donors other than the Subscriber, spouse or Domestic Partner; - Reversal of surgical sterilization and associated services; - Any services not specifically listed as a Covered Service, above; - Covered Services in excess of the lifetime Benefit maximums; or - Services for or incident to a condition which the Subscriber, spouse, or Domestic Partner anticipates may cause Infertility in the future except as described in the Benefit for cryopreservation of sperm/oocytes/ovarian tissue/embryos.
+However, if the surrogate mother is enrolled in a Blue Shield of California health Plan, Covered Services for pregnancy and maternity care for the surrogate mother will be covered under that health Plan; - Services for collection, purchase or storage of embryos, oocytes, ovarian tissue, or sperm from donors other than the Subscriber, spouse or Domestic Partner entitled to Benefits under this Infertility Benefit; - Cryopreservation of embryos, oocytes, ovarian tissue, or sperm from donors other than the Subscriber, spouse, or Domestic Partner entitles to Benefits under this Infertility Benefit; - Home ovulation prediction testing kits or home pregnancy tests; - Microsurgical epididymal sperm aspirations (MESA), percutaneous epididymal sperm aspiration (PESA), and testicular sperm aspiration (TESA) if the Subscriber, spouse, or Domestic Partner had a previous vasectomy; - Reversal of surgical sterilization and associated services; - Any services not specifically listed as a Covered Service, above; - Covered Services in excess of the lifetime Benefit maximums; or - Services for or incident to a condition which the Subscriber, spouse, or Domestic Partner anticipates may cause Infertility in the future except as described in the Benefit for cryopreservation of embryos, oocytes, ovarian tissue, or sperm.

-Benefits are limited to a Subscriber, spouse, or Domestic Partner covered hereunder who has diagnosed Infertility as defined at the time services are provided.
+Benefits are limited to a Subscriber, spouse, or Domestic Partner who has diagnosed Infertility as defined at the time services are provided.